-We have entered into an Amended and Restated Master Management Agreement (the "Management Agreement"), dated July 13, 2012, as amended, for all of the Funds, to provide the management and administrative services to the Funds necessary to enable them to carry out their business operations.
+We have entered into an Amended and Restated Master Management Agreement (the "Master Management Agreement"), dated July 13, 2012, as amended, for the Funds, to provide the management and administrative services to the Funds necessary to enable them to carry out their business operations.

-Under the Management Agreement, we are responsible for directly providing, or for arranging other persons or companies to provide, administration services to the Funds, portfolio management services, distribution services for the promotion and sale of the Funds' securities and other operational services.
-The Management Agreement contains details about the fees and expenses payable by the Funds to us, including the management fee rates and any administration fee rates or reimbursement arrangements as applicable, and the Management Agreement is amended each time a new fund or new series of a Fund is added to the Management Agreement.
-The Management Agreement have been executed by us on our own behalf, as manager, and on behalf of the Funds for which we are trustee, in our capacity as trustee.
+Under the Master Management Agreement, we are responsible for directly providing, or for arranging other persons or companies to provide, administration services to the Funds, portfolio management services, distribution services for the promotion and sale of the Funds' securities and other operational services.
+The Master Management Agreement contains details about the fees and expenses payable by the Funds to us, including the management fee rates and any administration fee rates or reimbursement arrangements, if applicable.
+It is amended each time a new fund or new series of a fund is created, or a fund or series of a fund is terminated, among other things.
+The Master Management Agreement has been executed by us on our own behalf, as manager, and on behalf of the Funds for which we are trustee, in our capacity as trustee.

-The Management Agreement provides that the Manager may terminate the agreement on 90 days' prior written notice.
-The agreement may be terminated immediately if any party to the agreement ceases to carry on business, becomes bankrupt or insolvent, resolves to wind up, or if any party to the agreement is in breach of the terms of the agreement and the breach has continued for at least 30 days without being remedied.
+The Master Management Agreement provides that the Manager may terminate the agreement on 90 days' prior written notice.
+It may be terminated immediately if any party to the agreement ceases to carry on business, becomes bankrupt or insolvent, resolves to wind up, or if any party to the agreement is in breach of the terms of the agreement and the breach has continued for at least 30 days without being remedied.